 Spot-lightening chemicals and products can also be administered but should always be handled with care.
 For the most effective and noticeable reduction of spots and blemishes in the skin, high-end cosmetic enhancement and rejuvenation procedures are recommended.
-At Pryor Health, we offer liver spot treatments to patients through multiple channels, including:
+At Pryor Health in Rockford liver spot treatments are offered to patients through multiple channels, including:

 This popular topical treatment is available in varying strengths with different ingredients to help deliver varying degrees of exfoliation to the skin.
 The procedure essentially works to lift and peel away the upper layers of skin to reveal smoother, healthier cells underneath.
 Sunspots tend to only live on the surface, so their appearance is often greatly reduced or completely gone after a few chemical peels.